uyuni-project/uyuni-rfc/0000-deb-repo-additional-headers.md

 The class `com.redhat.rhn.taskomatic.task.repomd.DebPackageWriter` must be changed to write any additional fields stored in the database into the generated `Packages.gz` file.

 _Note_: The same structure could be used to store additional RPM headers not yet stored.
+The corresponding class that needs to be changed is `com.redhat.rhn.taskomatic.task.repomd.PrimaryXmlWriter`.

 ## Repo signature checking